I am in serious crockpot mode over here.

 - salt and pepper I usually add 1 teaspoon of salt, but if you're using chicken broth, you may not need any

-Salt and pepper to taste and serve hot (you can add cilantro, sour cream, shredded cheese, corn chips, or diced avocados, if you'd like).
+Salt and pepper to taste and serve hot (you can add cilantro, sour cream, shredded cheese - I prefer Monterey jack cheese or the Mexican blend-, corn tortilla chips, or diced avocado, if you'd like).

 (adapted from Lil' Luna)